MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/add-columns-content-type.md

 **To make a column required, optional, or hidden**

-1. Go to the SharePoint admin center.

-2. Under **Content services**, select **Content type gallery**.
+1. Go to the [Content type gallery page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=contentTypes&modern=true), and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.
+The Content type gallery page isn't available if you have the global reader role.

-3. On the **Content type gallery** page, under the **Site content type** column, select the name of the site content type that you want to change a site content type by adding a column.
+2. Under the **Site content type** column, select the name of the site content type that you want to change a site content type by adding a column.
 That site content type page appears.

-4. Under **Site columns**, in the **Name** column, select the name of the column that you want to make optional, required, or hidden.
+3. Under **Site columns**, in the **Name** column, select the name of the column that you want to make optional, required, or hidden.

-5. Select **Edit site column settings**.
+4. Select **Edit site column settings**.
 The **Edit site column settings** panel appears.

-6. In the **Show or hide site column** section, do one of the following:
+5. In the **Show or hide site column** section, do one of the following:

     - To show or hide this column in lists, check or clear **Show this column in lists**, respectively.